selimslab/selimslab.github.io/_NOTES/essais/a-good-life.md

 Understanding comes from experience and reflection

+Thinking and doing complete each other.
-They complete each other since we don't have time for all possible experiences
+We don't have time for all possible experiences.
+Thinking without doing is empy, doing without thinking is blind

 Reflection enables us to draw inspiration from nature and other people, building on their ideas and mistakes, compounding on ages of human experience

 In the end, what you do is more important than what you think or say.
 Acta, non verba.

 ## Some heuristics

 ## Health, love, friendship

 * [[sleep]], Sun, [[exercise]]
 * Quality time with friends and family